openframeworks/ofBook/16_memory/chapter.md

 delete[] arr;
 ```

-if you fail to use the `[]` when deleting it, it'll only deallocate the first value and you'll end up with a memory leak.
+If we fail to use the `[]` when deleting it, only the first value will be deallocated and we'll end up with a memory leak.

 There's also some problems with the syntax of arrays, for example this: